 For example, some say that the spirit is not in the body.
 The body is in the

 spirit.
 Others contend that the spirit is in the body.
 Mechanists and other

 living beings, but have no ethical restraint or moral qualms when it comes to

 destroying forests and cruelly exploiting animals and indigenous peoples.
 Differences

 in dualistic perception, from the schizophrenic and the egotistic to the

 rationalistic (or abstractionistic) and the narcissistic, point to illusory

 states of consciousness, or wrong mindfulness in the Buddhist sense.
 This is

 because there is no unified sensibility, nor can there be when the senses lie

-because of the filtering and distortions of belief and
+because of the filtering and distortions of belief and expectation, fear and

 Upanishads, we find this illusory state of mind referred to as Maya.
 The Real

 is veiled by the Unreal.
 In one of these scriptures it says ‘The immortal is